KoalaGuyy/Koala-Library/docs/features.md

 **Notes:**

+- `KSLib:GetInfo()` does not need KSLib to be initialized at first.
-- The array in executorstested returns a table with the name of executors tested as the keys of the table with a value of 0-2
+- The array in executorstested returns a table with the name of executors tested as the keys of the table with a value of 0-2.
 - The values of executorstested has this format: 0: works & tested; 1: not working, will be fixed in a patch; 2: not working, has a chance to be fixed in another major or minor version.

 <br>